-The Chamber also seeks a poised, energetic, and confident Senior Executive/Assistant Manager, Member Relations with database and sales or marketing experience to be parta of the Strategic Partnerships & Development team.
+The Chamber also seeks a poised, energetic, and confident Assistant Manager, Programs with event planning and management experience to be part of the External Affairs team.
 Find out more here.

 We welcome professionals, particularly those with marketing, communications and public policy background, who are seeking volunteering opportunities at the Chamber.
 Our team relies heavily on our volunteers for their expertise in supporting our mission.

 If you are keen to be a part of the business community while finding your perfect job, this may be an ideal position for you.
 Our volunteers are able to attend our events and expand their professional network.
 If you’d like to learn more, please contact our Human Resources Team.

 AmCham Singapore’s internship program is offered throughout the year to undergraduate students, graduate students, and recent graduates from local and international universities interested in gaining experience working in the field of international business and government affairs.